upwindsecurity/shiftleft-create-image-scan-event-action/README.md

 - `oci_client` (optional): Which client should be used to pull the image.
 The default `docker` will use the docker daemon.
 Other options include `podman` and `skopeo`.
 Note that the binary must be installed and available on the path.
 - `output_json` (optional): path to output JSON results to
 - `commit_sha` (optional): SHA to be associated with the build.
 By default this uses the $GITHUB_SHA environmental variable
+- `additional_registries` (optional): Comma-separated list of additional registries to associate with the scanned image

 ## Usage